 The Homing Place was shortlisted for the Atlantic Book Award for Scholarly Writing and awarded the Writers’ Federation of New Brunswick Award for Non-Fiction.
-This award transformed my understanding of my audience and communities — a process that you can read more about, if you like, in this interview with The Miramichi Reader.
-The judge for the NB Book Award, Andrew Westoll, had this to say about the book:
+This award transformed my understanding of my audiences and communities, resulting in the creation of this public website — a process that you can read more about, if you like, in this interview with The Miramichi Reader.

 Selected Academic Articles: